Skip to main content

 Chihuahua

-The furthest north of my suggestions — almost so that it verges on the label “border town” — Chihuahua definitely has a Tex-Mex vibe.
+The furthest north of my suggestions — almost so that it verges on the label “border town” — Chihuahua definitely has a Tex-Mex vibe and is one of the best places to visit in Mexico.
 A compact city in the middle of the desert, the majority of its attraction is focused in the Centro area around the cathedral.
-Here you’ll find a bustling market where leather goods are the standout wares.
-While you’re shopping, be sure to pop into La Sotoleria for a shot of sotol, a regional liquor that has a flavor that is somewhat akin to tequila but is made out of desert spoon rather than agave.
+Here, you’ll find a bustling market where leather goods are the standout wares.
+While you’re shopping, be sure to pop into La Sotoleria for a shot of sotol, a regional liquor that has a flavor that is somewhat akin to tequila, but made out of desert spoon rather than agave.

 Staying downtown is a good way to be in the heart of the action, but I suggest finding an Airbnb in the nearby residential neighborhood of Mirador, which has a more laid-back atmosphere.
-Here you must eat at Rico’s Tacos, which without a doubt has the best tacos I’ve eaten in Mexico.
+When you’re here, you must eat at Rico’s Tacos, which without a doubt, has the best tacos I’ve eaten in Mexico.
 That’s really saying something.

 Campeche